cue-lang/cue/doc/ref/spec.md

   the Association for Computational Linguistics.
 Chicago, IL
 - [1991] H. Tomabechi, "Quasi-destructive graph unifications.."; In Proceedings of the 29th Annual Meeting of the ACL.
 Berkeley, CA
-- [1992] Hideto Tomabechi, "Quasi-destructive graph ynifications with structure- sharing."; In Proceedings of the 15th International Conference on Computational Linguistics (COLING-92), Nantes, France.
+- [1992] Hideto Tomabechi, "Quasi-destructive graph unifications with structure- sharing."; In Proceedings of the 15th International Conference on Computational Linguistics (COLING-92), Nantes, France.
 - [2001] Marcel van Lohuizen, "Memory-efficient and thread-safe